juhnix/cems/README.md

 emsMsb	   does the same to a MSB bus of a V4K installation

-emsCommand shall send commands (in the future, wip) to the MMC110 or the RC310 of a Buderus system
+emsCommand shall send commands to the MMC110 or the RC310 of a Buderus system

 emsMonitor show the same values from the shared memeory

-architecture

-emsSerio writes received data from the tty to a message queue and reads another message queue for things to send to the tty.
+emsSerio writes to and reads from message queues

-emsDecode reads the messages from the receive queue and decodes it.
-The decoded values are written to a shared memory segment.
+emsDecode reads the messages from th receive queue and decodes it.
+The decoded values are written to a shared ememory segment

-emsMqtt and emsMsb read the values from this shared memory segment and write these to a mqtt broker (server) resp. a MSB bus.
+emsMqtt and emsMsb read the values from this shared memeory segment and write these to a mqtt broker (server) resp. a MSB bus